Social Credit System: 2014 to 2020

 In 2015, the People's Bank of China licensed eight companies to begin a trial of social credit systems.
-Among these eight firms is Sesame Credit (owned by Alibaba Group and operated by Ant Financial), Tencent, as well as China's biggest ride-sharing and online-dating services, Didi Chuxing and Baihe.com, respectively.
-In general, multiple firms collaborated with the government to develop the system of software and algorithms used to calculate credit.
+Among these eight firms is Sesame Credit (owned by Alibaba Group and operated by Ant Financial), Tencent, and China's biggest ride-sharing and online-dating services, Didi Chuxing and Baihe.com, respectively.
+In general, multiple firms collaborated with the government to develop the software and algorithms used to calculate credit.
 Commercial pilot programs developed by private Chinese conglomerates that have the authorization from the state to test out social credit experiments.
-The pilots are more widespread than their local government counterparts, but function on a voluntary basis: citizens can decide to opt-out of these systems at any time on request.
-Users with good scores are offered advantages such as easier access to credit loans, discounts for car and bike sharing services, fast-tracked visa application or free health check-ups and preferential treatment at hospitals.
-The algorithms used to assign scores in commercial pilot programs remain unknown, although sources say some pilots use a big-data analysis and artificial intelligence approach.
+The pilots are more widespread than their local government counterparts but function on a voluntary basis: citizens can decide to opt-out of these systems at any time on request.
+Users with good scores are offered advantages such as easier access to credit loans, discounts for car and bike sharing services, fast-tracked visa applications, free health check-ups and preferential treatment at hospitals.

+In 2016, the State Council encouraged market entities to provide preferential treatment to those with outstanding financial credit records and differentiated services to those with seriously untrustworthy records.

 The Chinese central government originally considered having the Social Credit System be run by a private firm, but by 2017, it acknowledged the need for third-party administration.
 However, no licenses to private companies were granted.
 By mid-2017, the Chinese government had decided that none of the pilot programs would receive authorization to be official credit reporting systems.
 The reasons include conflict of interest, the remaining control of the government, as well as the lack of cooperation in data sharing among the firms that participate in the development.
 However, the Social Credit System's operation by a seemingly external association, such as a formal collaboration between private firms, has not been ruled out yet.
 In November 2017, Sesame Credit denied that Sesame Credit data was shared with the Chinese government.
-In 2017, People's Bank of China issued a jointly owned license to Baihang Credit valid for three years.
-Baihang Credit is co-owned by the National Internet Finance Association (36%) and the eight other companies (8% each), allowing the state to maintain control and oversee the creation of a new commercial pilot programs.
-As of mid 2018, only pilot schemes had been tested without any official implementation.
+In 2017, the People's Bank of China issued a jointly owned license to Baihang Credit valid for three years.
+Baihang Credit is co-owned by the National Internet Finance Association (36%) and the eight other companies (8% each), allowing the state to maintain control and oversee the creation of new commercial pilot programs.
+As of mid-2018, only pilot schemes had been tested without any official implementation.

 Private companies have also signed contracts with provincial governments to set up the basic infrastructure for the Social Credit System at the provincial level.
 As of March 2017, 137 commercial credit reporting companies were active on the Chinese market.
 As part of the development of the Social Credit System, the Chinese government has been monitoring the progress of third-party Chinese credit rating systems.
-Ultimately, Chinese government dropped the support for privately developed credit rating system and these pilot projects remained as corporate loyalty programs.
+Ultimately, Chinese government dropped the support for privately developed credit rating system, and these pilot projects remained as corporate loyalty programs.